noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  42
  ```
 ## Point-wise operations
  Quite often it is necessary to do point-wise operations on matrices.
-In order to do so we prepend a `.` before the operation:
+In order to do so we prepend a dot `.` before the operation:
  ```julia
  julia> A * v
 3-element Vector{Int64}: